 Section 7.1.
 Change of categories of claims

-The Grand Chamber indicates that the change of category (ex. compound " or " use of the compound"), Whether in examination or opposition (without the need to look at any national law, see point 3.3 of the grounds), is not a priori not prohibited, but we must analyze, in concreto, if a range extension occurs as a result of this change (point 4.1 of the reasons).
+The Grand Chamber indicates that the change of category (eg & #8220;compound" or "use of the compound& #8220;), whether this occurs in examination or in opposition (without the need to look at any national law, see point 3.3 of the reasons), is & #8217; a priori not prohibited, but we must analyze, in concreto, if a range extension occurs as a result of this change (point 4.1 of the reasons).

 Section 7.2.
 Second non-therapeutic application

-In this case, one claim was directed to the use of a well-known additive to reduce friction in an engine.
-This effect was not known because this additive was only known to limit corrosion.
+In the present case, a claim was directed to the use of a perfectly known additive in order to reduce friction in an engine.
+This effect was not known, because this additive was only known to limit corrosion.

-TheA54 CBE73 should it be interpreted as allowing a use claim when the only new feature lies in the purpose assigned to that use?
+TheA54 CBE73 should it be interpreted as authorizing a claim for use when the only new characteristic resides in the purpose assigned to that use?

-The Enlarged Board of Appeal considers that "the new use of a known compound" is, in fact, intended to obtaining a new technical effect underlying the new use (see paragraph 9 of the reasons).
+The Enlarged Board of Appeal considers that & #8220; l & #8217; new use of & #8217; a known compound & #8221; aims, in reality, l & #8217; obtaining a new technical effect underlying the new use (see paragraph 9 of the reasons).
 Consequently, a new implicit technical characteristic (ie the function which consists in achieving the desired objective) is present in the claim (point 9.1 of the reasons).

 decision G4 / 88 was issued on April 24, 1989.